hvnsweeting/copilot-gha-vul-command-injection/README.md

 ### Mitigation

-While this is buried under "Security" section of GitHub Action docs, user who use GitHub copilot likely won't every open it.
+While this is buried under "Security" section of GitHub Action docs, user who use GitHub copilot likely won't ever open it.

 https://docs.github.com/en/actions/security-for-github-actions/security-guides/security-hardening-for-github-actions#example-of-a-script-injection-attack

-### Should not trust Copilot than anyone on internet :joy:
+## Should not trust Copilot than anyone on internet :joy:
-### Work with GitHub action is painful :cry:
+## Work with GitHub action is painful :cry: